badlandz/RoxieOS/ports/bvi/README.md

 - **bvi**: Lite mode for embedded systems
 - **bvi-dev**: Full development mode for workstations

-bvi provides a consistent editing experience across all BAUXBSD deployments, from Pi Zero to development workstations.
+bvi provides a consistent editing experience with unified Gruvbox theming across all BAUXBSD deployments, from Pi Zero to development workstations.